January 1999 Mineriad: History

 also received support from Russia.
 The miners led by Cozma left for Bucharest to attempt another mineriad, but this time, they were stopped by the police at Stoenești, Olt County.
 In the clash that followed, 100 policemen and 70 miners were wounded, and one miner died.
 Cozma was arrested and sent to a prison in Rahova.

 The January 1999 Mineriad was described in the Romanian press as a coup d'etat attempt.

+Emil Constantinescu declared that historians are stubborn and often use the word mineriad instead of Coup d'état attempt.